 All continuing students are held accountable to the course and program standard attendance requirements listed in the Academic section of this catalog.
-Missing classes is highly discouraged and may negatively impact a student's grade or lead to additional sanctions imposed by the FAA in FAA approved programs.
+Missing classes is highly discouraged and may negatively impact a student's grade.

 Distance Education

 Prior to enrollment, the College will assess the student's capability to benefit from the distance education program, as well as computer technical skills, competencies, and access to technology required to succeed in a distance education environment.
 The student must obtain the minimum score for typing speed competency, or the minimum score competency on technical knowledge to enroll and must participate in associated advising prior to starting class.